Gardening Tips

 • Rich in nutrients: Pine shavings can break down over time, releasing nutrients into the soil that can benefit plant growth.
 (Source)

-• Weed suppression: The use of pine shavings as mulch can help suppress weed growth, reducing the need for manual weeding.
+• weed suppression: The use of pine shavings as mulch can help suppress weed growth, reducing the need for manual weeding.
 (Source)

 • Moisture retention: Pine shavings can help retain moisture in the soil, reducing the frequency of watering needed for your garden.
 (Source)